josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/💌_Visible_Ink/🧱_gov_email_is_not_a_bunker.md

 8. Was there an audit trail of who accessed the actual material?
 9. Were weaker edge contacts able to reveal timing, travel, or meeting windows?
 10. If the email was later redacted, what does that say about the original handling?
+11. If high-sensitivity topics were present, what handling assurance has Parliament received?
+12. Could a commercial actor, contractor, investor, broker, or competitor have benefited from early or partial knowledge?
-11. Would this route be approved today?
+13. Would this route be approved today?
-12. What rule would stop the same routing failure happening again?
+14. What rule would stop the same routing failure happening again?

 Do not ask only whether the email was official.